tcheukueppoo/maat/docs/maat.md

 **left** and **right** are the directions of precedence.

-**nonassoc** emphasizes on the fact that the operator is non-associative and thus requires more context if the operator is chainable and a different evaluation is required--this can be achieve by using paranthese.
+**nonassoc** emphasizes on the fact that the operator is non-associative and thus requires more context if the operator is chainable and a different evaluation is required.

 ```
 say (2 == 2) == 2; // False, same as True == 2